 The student pilot was wearing Polaroid M-1944 goggles with blue lenses and the aircraft was fitted with an orange colored canopy.

 This combination prevented the view to the exterior while the aircraft instruments were still visible.

 The goggles were stored in a solid "Sportex" cardboard box.

-Another type of goggles which saw use for the same purpose was the USN 1-F-4B.
+Another type of goggles that saw use for the same purpose was the USN 1-F-4B.